-Treasury Employees

-Use as a roadmap to prioritize your work and monitor progress in the context of the Department's priorities.
+Treasury Employees Treasury Leaders External Stakeholders and Customers, including the American Public and other Federal agencies Use as a roadmap to prioritize your work and monitor progress in the context of the Department's priorities.

-Treasury Leaders

 Use as an internal decision-making guide to align resources, prioritize activities, and monitor the progress and contributions of your organization in achieving the Department's strategic priorities.
+Use to understand Treasury's priorities, how we will measure success, and potential areas of partnership.